-The Stanley Village is that corner of Hong Kong that is so unlike Hong Kong.
+The Stanley Village is that corner of the city that is so unlike of the city.
 It is nestled between the hills and ocean like the rest of the city but without its skyscrapers and overcrowded spaces.
 A small market bustles with the creative energy of its traditional as well as modern artisans.
 I loved both the ride to the Stanley village as well as a walk through it.
 Check out this video:

 Hollywood Street Walk

-Walk on the upmarket Hollywood Street that is home to one of the most popular temples in Hong Kong dedicated to the God of Literature.
+Walk on the upmarket Hollywood Street that is home to one of the most popular temples dedicated to the God of Literature.
 I loved the small cafes and street art that I discovered while walking around it.

 Visit Ocean Park

 You need at least one full day to explore the Ocean Park.
-If you are traveling with kids, this is one of the best things to do in Hong Kong.
+If you are traveling with kids, this is one of the best things to do.
 I was traveling alone and I am not too much of a theme park person, but I thoroughly enjoyed my day spent at the ocean park.

 The whole atmosphere gears you to take part in the activities and somehow brings out the child in you.
 It is a great place to let go of your stress, the reason many of us take holidays.

 An alternate to Ocean Park is to visit Disneyland.
 It is advisable to stay there for at least one night to explore it well.
-It is a bit away from the main city of Hong Kong.
+It is a bit away from the main city.
 I am yet to explore it, hopefully, there would be another time to explore it.

-Shopping is one of the big reasons why tourists love Hong Kong.
-However, if you think it is just the shining shopping malls where you can shop in Hong Kong.
-Street Markets top my personal list of Best places to visit in Hong Kong.
+Shopping is one of the big reasons why tourists love the place.
+However, if you think it is just shining shopping malls where you can shop, street Markets top my personal list of Best places to visit.
 You will fall in love with these markets.